 Souad El Mghari is a freelance stylist, a fashion editor and the woman behind Moroccan fashion blog, Kafan Mag.
 She started her own online platform to pay homage to her Moroccan heritage and roots to showcase her pride as a young female Moroccan.

 Not only does Souad give us a great packing list for your next trip to Marrakech or other Moroccan cities, she also dives into the current fashion scene in this colorful and dynamic North African country.
 Through her perception which you’ll read below, it’s clear that modern Moroccans thrive in the fusion of historical traditions and an utmost excitement for the future.

 Q&A with Souad El Mghari

 Souad: Contrary to popular belief, Marrakech (and Morocco in general) is not hot all year long.
-We do get cold weather during winter, to counter the scorching heat of the summer.
-So if there is one primary element to consider while packing for a trip in Marrakech, is first and foremost; the weather.
-Then comes; practicality and comfort.
+We do get cold weather during winter to counter the scorching heat of the summer.
+So if there is one primary element to consider while packing for a trip in Marrakech, it is first and foremost; the weather.
+Then comes practicality and comfort.

 What are some packing essentials for anyone heading to Marrakech?

 Preferably sneakers, because there is so much to explore, hence a lot of walking to be done.

 Nightlife in Marrakech is quite happening, so a classic like a little black dress might take you from a cozy dinner in a Riad to a party in a club.

 Evenings tend to be chilly this time of year, so a jacket is a must.
 Plus it can always act as a coverup in case you are looking to dress relatively modestly.